exasol/integration-test-docker-environment/doc/user_guide/user_guide.rst

                                       injected to EXAConf.
 Value should have
                                       format '-param=value'.
       --docker-environment-variable TEXT
-                                      An enviroronment variable which will be
+                                      An environment variable which will be added to the docker-db.
+The variable needs to have format "key=value".
+For example
-                                      added to the docker-db.
-You can repeat this option to add further environment variables.
+                                      "HTTPS_PROXY=192.168.1.5".
+You can repeat
+                                      this option to add further environment
+                                      variables.
       --source-docker-repository-name TEXT
                                       Name of the docker repository for pulling cached stages.
 The repository name may